aaron-schmidt/kids-math/README.md

 # Kids Math
 Simple addition/subtraction problems for school-age children with the ability to customize the problems for different levels of difficulty.

-Check out <http://www.gravitybell.com/math> for working example.
+Check out <http://www.gravitybell.com/math> for working demo.

 ## What's included?